 This month-long residency brings together four filmmakers from diverse backgrounds to develop their full-length narrative and documentary projects, all centered on environmental and sustainability themes.
 The program builds on the Woodstock Film Festival’s longstanding commitment to supporting independent filmmakers whose work explores stories that impact both humanity and the planet.

-Four distinguished mentors from both the narrative and documentary worlds, offering insight, guidance, and creative support throughout the residency.
+Five distinguished mentors from both the narrative and documentary worlds, offering insight, guidance, and creative support throughout the residency.

 Residents were selected through a comprehensive advisory process in collaboration with film organizations and industry professionals.
 All selected filmmakers have previously completed and exhibited at least one short or feature-length film.
 Final selections were based on the strength of prior work, the subject and vision of the current project, collaborative spirit, clarity of voice, and willingness to fully participate in a shared living and creative environment.